c3g/GenPipes_Docs/docs/source/user_guide/user_guide.rst

    New users can quickly get started by referring to the :ref:`Quick Start Guide<docs_quickstart_gp>`.
 The seasoned users can directly jump into the :ref:`Pipeline Reference Guide<docs_pipeline_ref>`.

 The latest GenPipes Version is |genpipes_version|.
-Refer to the :ref:`release notes<docs_latest_relnote>` for more information regarding what is new, which pipelines were updated and what issues are fixed in this release.
+Refer to the :ref:`release notes<docs_release_notes>` for more information regarding what is new, which pipelines were updated and what issues are fixed in this release.

 To contribute, see :ref:`Getting involved<docs_get_involved>`.